RomainSa/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Classifier.md

-    array(['Pedestrians', 'Right-of-way at the next intersection', 'No entry', 'End of all speed and passing limits', 'Wild animals crossing', 'Speed limit (80km/h)'],
+    array(['General caution', 'Right-of-way at the next intersection', 'No entry', 'End of all speed and passing limits', 'Wild animals crossing', 'Speed limit (50km/h)'],
           dtype='<U50')